Garden of Delete: Promotional campaign

-The release of Garden of Delete was preceded by a Internet promotional campaign, which critics described as enigmatic and surreal, devised by Lopatin in collaboration with friends.
-The album was initially announced in August 2015 via a series of online posts originating from Lopatin's website, including a cryptic PDF letter to his fans, which were gradually followed by further material.
+The release of Garden of Delete was preceded by an Internet promotional campaign and alternate reality game, which critics described as enigmatic and surreal, devised by Lopatin in collaboration with friends.
+The album was initially announced in August 2015 via a series of online posts originating from Lopatin's website, including a cryptic PDF letter to his fans serving as an introduction to the ARG, which were gradually followed by further material.
 The project sketched out a loose fictional backstory involving Lopatin himself, an acne-ridden teenage alien blogger named Ezra, and an imaginary "hypergrunge" band from the 1990s called Kaoss Edge.
-It incorporated websites such as Ezra's supposed 1990s blog and Kaoss Edge's "official" website, fabricated interviews, characterized Twitter accounts and teaser videos.
+The websites in the ARG included Ezra's supposed 1990s blog and Kaoss Edge's "official" website, as well as fabricated interviews, characterized Twitter accounts and teaser videos.
 Kaoss Edge's main website contained a repository of MIDI files (many of which were stems from the album), along with a detailed band biography, subpages with fictional elaborations on the band and a fictional discography, all of which contained hyperlinks to web pages for unaffiliated entities and other obscure information scattered around the site to convey a disorienting Web 1.0 environment.

 Lopatin described the campaign as an attempt to "create a world where I can put into motion vague, interesting ideas, and see how they interact with each other", clarifying that "it's not deeply plotted out, more of an ongoing experiment with the concepts floating around in my head".
 Philip Sherburne of Pitchfork wrote that "the loose, extra-musical narrative developed across a range of apocrypha that orbit the album [...] may all seem, from the outside, like so much masturbatory energy spillage, but dig deep enough, and they all become part of the larger work".
 The Quietus described the campaign as being more "like getting caught up in some late-night YouTube, Wikipedia rabbit hole of conspiracy theories and ill-advised medical self-diagnoses than a press release for an album, encouraging full submersion in something that was neither fact or fiction but had the quality of being somehow vital and totally necessary at that moment".

-The album's first single, "I Bite Through It", was released on September 3, 2015, and was followed later that month with the unlocking of the Kaoss Edge site which had been hinted at on Ezra's blog, with Lopatin encouraging fans to create their own songs from the site's MIDI files.
+The album's first single, "I Bite Through It", was released on September 3, 2015 and was followed later that month with users unlocking the Kaoss Edge site which had been hinted at on Ezra's blog, with Lopatin encouraging fans to create their own songs from the site's MIDI files.
 The second single, "Mutant Standard", was released on October 21.
 "Sticky Drama" was released on November 4, and accompanied by a two-part music video directed by Jon Rafman.
 Finally, in October 2016, Lopatin premiered a music video for "Animals" directed by Rick Alverson and starring Val Kilmer at UCLA's Hammer Museum exhibition "Ecco: The Videos of Oneohtrix Point Never and Related Works".